bitarellolab/balselr/README.md

 ## Citing

-If you have used `nitro` in a publication and have found it useful, please consider citing it as follows:
+If you have used `balselr` in a publication and have found it useful, please consider citing it as follows:

 Hansell, D. & Bitarello, B. (2024). balselr: balancing selection tests in R. GitHub repository: